neographophobic/Cube4-Sketches/readme.md

 # Cube4 Sketches

-This repository is a place for me to publish sketches that I worked on for the [Freetronics 4x4x4 RGB LED Cube](http://www.freetronics.com.au/collections/kits/products/cube4-4x4x4-rgb-led-cube).
+This repository is a place for me to publish sketches that I have worked on for the [Freetronics 4x4x4 RGB LED Cube](http://www.freetronics.com.au/collections/kits/products/cube4-4x4x4-rgb-led-cube).

 All sketches have been tested using the Arduino IDE v1.6.7 on MacOS X 10.10.

 Click on any of the thumbnails to view a video of the animation.

 ## Non Blocking Versions
-Typically sketches use delay() to add a pause between patters in an animation.
+Typically sketches use delay() to add a pause between frames in an animation.
 The problem with this is that while the sketch is running, and particularly during a delay no other pieces of code run.
 This is problematic with things like serial input, as the cube will not respond to it while in a delay, meaning that the command is missed.

 A different approach is to use a state machine, that is called roughly every millisecond, but only does actions if it is in the correct state, and if an appropriate amount of time has passed.
 This approach removes the need for a delay, and allows items like serial input to still occur.

 A number of the following sketches include both the "traditional" approach using delay(), and versions that are built using a state machine.

 # Installation
-These sketches require a Freetronics 4x4x4 RGB LED Cube.
-In addition they all require the [Cube4 Library](https://github.com/neographophobic/Cube4) (that link is to my modified version of the library).
+These sketches require the [Cube4 Library](https://github.com/neographophobic/Cube4) (that link is to my modified version of the library).
 The original version can be found at [Freetronics Cube4 Library](https://github.com/freetronics/Cube4).

 Some sketches also require a helper library that I've written.
 The library is available from [Cube4_ARUtils](https://github.com/neographophobic/Cube4_ARUtils).